AlecAivazis/react-liftC/README.md

 is based on but does not require that all of your state be in a single component.

-I think the best way to show how this library works is with an example:
+I think the best way to show how this works is with an example:

 ```jsx
 import liftC from 'react-liftc'